AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ads-destination.md

 >[!IMPORTANT]
 >
 > [!DNL Google] has deprecated new [!DNL Google Ads] cookie integrations with third-party vendors.
-In order to follow the steps in the next section, you must have an existing integration with [!DNL Google Ads].
+In order to perform the allow list steps in the next section, you must have an existing integration with [!DNL Google Ads].
 As a result, the recommended approach for using [!DNL Google Ads] is setting up a [!DNL Google Customer Match] integration.
 For more details on creating a [!DNL Google Customer Match] integration, please read the tutorial on creating a [[!DNL Google Customer Match]](./google-customer-match.md) connection.

 ### Allow list